 CADRE Analytic

-Flow icon CADRE Flow 3
+CADREFLOWICON CADRE Flow 3

-Hydraulics and fluid flow system analysis
+Hydraulic and pipe flow system software

 CADRE Flow provides for calculating

-• Flow rate and pressure
+• Flow rates, pressures, losses, and velocity

 • Hydraulic grade lines, energy lines